 What is the healthiest choice?

-Generally speaking, whole grain options are best since they are a source of fibre, B vitamins and antioxidants.
+Generally speaking, whole grain options are best since they are a source of fiber, B vitamins, and antioxidants.
 However, how the bread is made is equally as important as the flour it was made from.
-A bread may be made with whole-grain flour, but if it also contains food additives and preservatives it is a less than ideal choice.
+Bread may be made with whole-grain flour, but if it also contains food additives and preservatives it is a less-than-ideal choice.
 When it comes to bread, sourdough and sprouted grain bread will always be the best option, so it is really important to read the label and the ingredients so you know exactly what you are getting.